rakudo-p5/v5/STATUS.md

   in sub _fresh_perl at /home/froggs/dev/v5/t/test.pl:29<br />
   in sub fresh_perl_is at /home/froggs/dev/v5/t/test.pl:105<br />
   in block  at t/spec/op/concat2.v5:40<br />
-  in any  at t/spec/op/concat2.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left'>mro/next_ineval.v5</td><td>1</td><td>0</td><td>0</td><td>0</td><td>1</td></tr>
         <tr align='center'><td align='left'>mro/inconsistent_c3_utf8.v5</td><td>1</td><td>0</td><td>0</td><td>0</td><td>1</td></tr>